Zakaria-097/go-tictactoe/README.md

 ## Getting started;

-To start the game, simply run the following command
+To start the game, simply ...

 -   `make run`